AtMyTable

 Ingredients needed to make baked rice balls vegan.
 There is a wooden cutting board with fresh lemon, a bowl of leftover rice, tapioca flour, fresh parsley, fresh onion, fresh garlic, flour, salt and Italian seasoning.

-• Olive oil: Helps bind the ingredients without the use of eggs and helps give our vegan rice balls that nice crispy exterior.
+• Olive oil: Adds moisture and give our vegan rice balls that nice crispy exterior.

 For full quantities, see the recipe card.